2023 Most Popular Online Bachelor's Degree Trade Schools in Missouri

 To give an idea of how popular online courses are at the school, 82% of undergraduates took at least one course online in 2020-2021.

-Read full report on Drury University - College of Continuing Professional Studies
+Full Drury University - College of Continuing Professional Studies Report

 With a ranking of #15, Midwestern Baptist Theological Seminary did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-MBTS is a small private not-for-profit school situated in Kansas City, Missouri.
-It awarded 94 bachelor’s degrees in 2021-2022.
+Kansas City, Missouri is the setting for this small institution of higher learning.
+The private not-for-profit school handed out bachelor’s degrees to 94 students in 2021-2022.

 During the 2020-2021 year, about 62% of the undergraduates at the school took at least one online course.